valtimo-platform/valtimo-documentation/getting-started/modules/zgw/object-management.md

 # Object management

-Object management makes it possible to manage Objecten API object inside of Valtimo.
+Object management makes it possible to manage Objecten API objects inside Valtimo.

 ## Dependencies

 In order to use Object management, the Object management module needs to be added as a dependency.

 ### Backend